 I shot almost everything using a 50mm prime lens combined with a micro four thirds system, in order to still give the background enough room to speak for itself.
 Because it was an overcast day, I brought studio lighting in form of a flash mounted on a stand with an umbrella, which helped in providing directionality to the scenes.

 What I believe worked for this shoot was the contrast between the model and theme.
 Philipp’s look was suited to a more gritty aesthetic, while the collection gave off a youthful, light blue impression.
-During retouching, I focused on maintainig elements of both, not going overboard with corrections and leaving in details that suited the sports aspect of the collection.
+During retouching, I focused on maintainig elements of both, not going overboard with corrections and leaving in details that suited the sports aspect.

-I am very thankful to have received the chance to work on a project in a field that I admire when I was only seriously doing photography for about a year at the time, and have learnt a lot just from working together with a promising creative.
-Although the Austrian fashion prize went to another great designer, Ken later was fortunate enough to join the staff of an internationally renowned cult fashion label, soon after returning to Japan from studying abroad.
+I am very thankful to have received the chance to work on such a project when I was only seriously doing photography for about a year at the time, and have learnt a lot just from collaborating with a promising creative.
+Although the Austrian fashion prize went to another great designer, Ken later was fortunate enough to join the staff of a famous fashion label, soon after returning to Japan from his studies abroad.